gitdxj/3DCV-Project/README.md

 ## How to run the demo notebook
 Install the requirements from requirements.txt, download the dataset and the trained model and adjust the paths to the dataset directory and to the trained model if necessary.
+The python version we used is Python 3.6.5.

 ## Training
 Cuda is required for training.
 Adjust the dataset_path in train_linemod in train.py and then